mendix/docs/content/appstore/app-services/receipt-processing.md

 You need to use an [import mapping](/refguide/mapping-documents#import-mappings) to populate the extracted data into entity.
 If necessary, you can further process the entity with [event handlers](/refguide/event-handlers).

-1. To create an import mapping, you need a JSON mapping file.
-Perform the following steps to get the JSON mapping file:
+1. To create an import mapping, you need a JSON structure.
+Perform the following steps to generate the JSON structure:
     1. Log into the Marketplace with your Mendix account.
     2. Go to **My Marketplace** and click [Subscriptions](/appstore/general/app-store-overview#subscriptions) on the left navigation menu.
 The **Subscriptions** page gives an overview of all the subscriptions of your organization.
     3. Click **Receipt Processing** to open the service management dashboard.